thanhhoann/obsidian/courses.md

 ---
 ## Mobile App (15/01)
-- Prepare knowledge on Kotlin & Kotlin Android for exam.
-- Speed up on project.
-- Retrofit, Moshi, Glide
+- Libraries: Retrofit, Moshi, Glide
-## ISMS (08/01)
+## ISMS
-> **:LiTimer: 08/01**: Report + Presentation Submission
-- Perfect the report before December.
-- :LiActivitySquare: Longer texts
 ## Web (17/01)
 > **:LiTimer: 17/01**: Report
 > Doing report, intro the theory first then link to the example you made in the project.